A migration to Magento 2 requires a well prepared execution strategy. A smooth transition is key and not every business is prepared for that.

 At ExpandLab, we’ve been dealing with several issues with clients who have expanded to overseas markets.
 Below are our top three potential difficulties eCommerce companies will run into when they venture off into foreign lands, and how Magento can help solve for those issues.

-1) Language.
 Language is as much about culture as it is about the actual words being used.
 While Google Translate may have gotten you a pass for your college Spanish class, it won’t pass the sniff test for a professional online store.
-Luckily, Magento has the capability to make this a smooth transition, if the people behind it actually know what they’re doing.
+Luckily, partnering the right team with Magento’s capabilities will make this a smooth transition.

 Additionally, within a certain language, there can be many different dialects.
 If a company uses the same language coding in Spain as they do in Mexico, customers will be confused and unable to understand key messages behind your brand.
 Plus, it makes anyone look foolish and unprofessional when using the wrong syntax to communicate with a customer base.
 Although all of this is more time consuming from a technology perspective, it’s vital to ensure customers will actually be able to understand, and then more likely to purchase, your product.